Cefisal-200

 Action

-Transfer of 14C-labelled Cefixime from lactating rats to their nursing offspring through breast milk was quantitatively small (approximately 1.5% of the mothers' body content of Cefixime in the pup).
-No data are available on secretion of Cefixime in human breast milk.
-Placental transfer of Cefixime was small in pregnant rats dosed with labelled Cefixime.
+Transfer of 14C-labelled cefixime from lactating rats to their nursing offspring through breast milk was quantitatively small (approximately 1.5% of the mothers' body content of cefixime in the pup).
+No data are available on secretion of cefixime in human breast milk.
+Placental transfer of cefixime was small in pregnant rats dosed with labeled cefixime.